17 Hypothalamus and Pituitary

 Hypophyseal portal system:

-The hypophyseal portal system (1 of 3 portal systems) is the method of communication between the hypothalamus and the anterior pituitary.
+The hypophyseal portal system acts as the method of communication between the hypothalamus and the anterior pituitary.

-- Hypothalamic Capillary Plexus: Located in the hypothalamus, this network of capillaries picks up releasing and inhibiting hormones (e.g., TRH, CRH, GnRH) secreted by hypothalamic neurons.
+- Hypothalamic capillary llexus: Located in the hypothalamus, this network of capillaries picks up releasing and inhibiting hormones (e.g., TRH, CRH, GnRH) secreted by hypothalamic neurons.

 This direct vascular link allows the hypothalamus to regulate the anterior pituitary in a highly efficient and targeted way, without the hormones needing to pass through the heart first.
 It’s critical for maintaining hormone balance and coordinating endocrine responses.
-Hormones exiting the pituitary capillary plexus lead to the systemic circulation to land at its correct destination.
+Hormones released from the pituitary capillary plexus enter the systemic circulation, allowing them to reach their specific target organs and tissues throughout the body.

 Hypothalamus and posterior pituitary: